For the plain vanilla expungement, the fee that Expungement Lawyers in New Jersey™charge is $1,685.00. Here is what

 The number of charges, independent of the number of arrests, is also a consideration.
 A single arrest will sometimes include numerous charges.
 The expungement application that we will prepare requires that we review and process every single charge, even when all charges were associated with just a single arrest.
 In that situation, our fee structure treats up to two charges per arrest the same as just one arrest.
 Where the number of charges in any arrest exceeds two, however, each charge beyond the second incurs an additional fee of $200.00.
 To give a simple example, if there was just one arrest but, in that arrest, there were five separate charges, the fee relating to just that one arrest would be $2,285.00.
 This reflects the standard $1,685.00 for the first two charges, and then $200.00 more for each of the three additional charges.

 With multiple arrests and charges, we cap our total fee at $3,985.00.
 There are three situations, however, where that cap may not apply.
-The cap may not apply for “early pathway” and “public interest” expungements (discussed in Questions 17 and 21 on our FAQ page); it may not apply when there were additional charges not reflected in the history that you reported to us; and the cap may not apply for expungements that must be filed in Camden County or in Essex County.
+The cap may not apply for “early pathway” and “public interest” expungements (discussed in Questions 17 and 21 on our FAQ page); it may not apply when there were additional charges not reflected in the history that you reported to us; and the cap may not apply for expungements that must be filed in Camden County, Essex County, or Mercer County.

 Another situation involving increased fees is where the prosecutor opposes the expungement application, even when that opposition has no legal basis.
 Often we know ahead of time whether such opposition is likely.
 When we have such indications, we alert you to that possibility.
 Occasionally, however, unexpected opposition arrives.

 Expungement Lawyers in New Jersey™ conclude with what they first mentioned above.
-For most expungements, their fee is either $885.00 or even, sometimes, $685.00.
-When circumstances out of the heartland require a deviation, they attempt to set a fee that is fair to you but that, at the same time, reflects the additional time and attention needed for your situation.
+For most expungements, their fee is $1,685.00.
+When circumstances out of the heartland require a deviation, they attempt to set a fee that is fair to you but that, at the same time, reflects the time and attention needed for your situation.

 A New Beginning Eligibility Review FAQ Difficult Cases Our Guarantee Your Arrest History